octelium/playground/README.md

 ## What is this?

 This is a playground for you to install, run and manage an Octelium Cluster from within a GitHub Codespace.
-While we recommend you to install a demo Cluster over a cheap cloud instance (e.g. DigitalOcean, Vultr, EC2, Hetzner, etc...) or from within a Linux VM/microVM, this can be another way for you to play with Octelium without having to install it.
+While we recommend you to install a demo Cluster over a cheap cloud VM/VPS instance (e.g. DigitalOcean, Vultr, EC2, Hetzner, etc...) or from within a Linux VM/microVM inside your local machine, this methode serves as an additional way for you to play with Octelium and try managing it without having to install it on real machineor a Kubernetes cluster.
 Note the Cluster domain in our case here is going to be simply `localhost`.

 ## Steps